Gauri-Suryawanshi/Coffee-Shop-Website/README.md

-# One true cup website
+# One true cup coffee shop website

 This website is made for coffee shop called one true cup